On this page

 - What Breaks the Chain and How the Design Survives

-ComfyUI is a directed graph of nodes.
-Each node has typed inputs and outputs.
-That type system is what makes the canvas work: you can only connect a LATENT output to a LATENT input.
-But what happens when you need to aggregate data across a variable number of nodes?
+ComfyUI’s type system is what makes the canvas work — you can only wire a LATENT output to a LATENT input.
+But that same type system creates a problem when you need to aggregate data across a variable number of nodes.

-Imagine you want to let users chain five parameter nodes together, each defining one variable in an A/B test.
-You could give the WorkflowIterator node five explicit inputs — param_1, param_2, param_3, param_4, param_5.
-But that forces you to pick a maximum.
-What if a user needs eight?
-What if they need two?
-You’re either too rigid or too wasteful.
+Imagine you want to let users chain five parameter nodes together for an A/B test.
+You could give the WorkflowIterator five explicit inputs: param_1, param_2, up to param_5.
+But that forces a maximum.
+What if someone needs eight parameters?
+What if they only need two?
+A hardcoded arity is either too rigid or too wasteful.

-The naive solutions — fixed-arity inputs, a list widget, a JSON blob — all push complexity onto the user.
-There is a better way.
+The naive alternatives — a list widget, a JSON blob — push complexity onto the user.
+There’s a better way.

 This tutorial covers two interrelated modules: nodes/parameter_input.py and core/combination_engine.py.
 Together they implement a linked-list accumulator pattern using ComfyUI’s custom type system.
-Each parameter node consumes a stack from its predecessor and emits a larger stack to its successor.
-The WorkflowIterator at the end receives the fully accumulated stack and sends it to the combination engine.
+Each parameter node consumes the stack from its predecessor and emits a larger stack to its successor.
+The WorkflowIterator at the end receives the fully accumulated stack and hands it to the combination engine, which turns it into a list of parameter combinations to execute.

 - Python